-- Technical interview — Ideally, this should be a face-to-face interview with an experienced developer.
+- Technical interview — Ideally, this should be a face-to-face or video interview with an experienced developer on your team.
 If that’s not possible, provide the candidate with written questions to test their programming chops.

 - Personal interview — Personal interviews can be conducted by any manager or HR professional.
 If the interviewer has zero coding skills, you can test the developer’s ability to explain difficult concepts to a layperson.
 And like any other interview, you’ll look at personality, soft skills and employment history while sizing up the candidate for corporate culture fit.

 Try not to leave much time between the first and second interviews.
 Keep the candidate interested — and keep your hiring team on track.
 You want to assess each candidate’s attributes while still fresh in the mind.
 A week or two delay between interviews can muddy the waters and you risk losing out on a great hire (or making a bad one).